currinjs/CurrinJS/aio/content/guide/deployment.md

 # Deployment

-This page describes tools and techniques for deploy and optimize your Angular application.
+This page describes tools and techniques for deploy and optimize your Currin application.

 {@a toc}